Children’s Religious Education

 To view the curriculum and other details about specific classes, click the age group on the left column.

 We offer religious education classes for children and youth, ages 5 – 18.
-Classes are held in the RE wing on the second and third floors.
 They are staffed by volunteer members and friends of UUCLV.
 The curricula are drawn from the Unitarian Universalist Association’s comprehensive catalog, most of which is available on their web site by going to the Curricula and Faith Development section of the UUA’s web site at http://www.uua.org/re.

 We select curricula that match our goals of developing our Unitarian Universalist values: